ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-ec2.md

 ## Status Checks

 System Status Checks - generally networking, power, hardware and system software problems that can be resolved by stopping and restarting the instance or contacting AWS.
+Checks the host.

 Instance Status Checks - configuration problems, out of memory, corrupted file system, or incompatible kernel.
 AWS does NOT help you with these sort of problems.
+Checks the instance.

 ## Storage